RezzaMir/Artificial-Intelligence-Investment-Analysis/README.md

 # Investment Analysis (Python Modelling)

-Note: This assignment uses the Excel data file titled 'Assign 4.xlsx' (Date File) found on ACORN.
+Note: This project uses the Excel data file titled 'Assign 4.xlsx' (Date File) found on ACORN.
 You will also need to download Python and related software to complete this assignment.

 # Assignment Set Up
 The output for this assignment will be the Jupyter Notebook file that you create in making the model below.